 ESOP - Employee Stock Option Plan

-By this the company makes the employee an equity holder of the company by giving him a small amount of consideration.
-This instils a sense of ownership in the employees.
-With this, the employee feels more attached to the company and they then try to align the individual objectives with the bigger organizational goal.
+By this, the company makes the employee an equity holder of the company by giving him a small amount of consideration.
+This instills a sense of ownership in the employees.
+With this, the employee feels more attached to the company, and they then try to align the individual objectives with the bigger organizational goal.

 These cashless payment strategies act as a stimulant to employee behavior, thus creating successful teams by shared goals.